organisciak/dissertation/document/4_posterior_objective.md

 Low inter-rater agreement may indicate a difficult task or individual rogue workers.
 While inter-rater agreement can be increased significantly by replacing the work of low quality workers, the improvement in accuracy is less defined.

 \newthought{These results shed light on} the characteristics of workers on a simple relevance judgment tasks.
-However, the most interesting finding seems to suggest the important of a worker's time spent internalizing the codebook.
+However, the most interesting finding seems to suggest the importance of a worker's time spent internalizing the codebook.
 Are there ways to encourage this sort of behavior?
 What other changes can we make through collection-time tweaks?
 The next chapter shifts focus to these issues.